kubernetes/website/content/en/docs/concepts/cluster-administration/node-shutdown.md

 `NodeUnstageVolume` and `NodeUnpublishVolume` on the volume are called and succeed".
 In such circumstances, volumes on the node in question might encounter data corruption.

-The forced storage detach behaviour is optional; users might opt to use the "Non-graceful node shutdown" feature instead.
+The forced storage detach behavior is optional; users might opt to use the "Non-graceful node shutdown" feature instead.

 Force storage detach on timeout can be disabled by setting the `disable-force-detach-on-timeout`